 Configuration vulnerabilities: These are the vulnerabilities which emanate from flaws like not changing passwords, or not using any passwords for accessing your security cameras, home devices or more.
 These are mostly because of the flawed configuration.

-The majority of these vulnerabilities occur because of human errors like erroneous code, unchanged passwords, installing apps from untrusted sources, and more.
-Therefore, the primary step in vulnerability management is to avoid such clumsy mistakes.
+These vulnerabilities occur because of poor configuration and patch management, human errors like erroneous code, unchanged passwords, installing apps from untrusted sources, and more.
+Therefore, the primary step in vulnerability management is to avoid them.

 Why do you need vulnerability management?